 It may be self-explanatory since we see hundreds of ads everyday, but it’s important to note the difference between advertising and publicity.
 Unlike publicity, advertising is what you say about yourself as opposed to what other people say about you.
 This means that it is often (but not always) something you have to pay for.
 While many independent theatre production budgets are small, depending on your resources and the needs of your project, certain kind of advertising may be helpful and accessible for you.

+It's fine to want all different kinds of audiences to encounter your work, but as a producer you need to understand that there are a variety of specific groups to target.
+How you sell your show to Boomers may be very different than Millennials.
 As with all forms of marketing, it’s important to know who you are trying to reach.
 Who will benefit from seeing your show?
 How old are they?
 Where do they live?
-Where do they hang out?
+What physical or digital sites do they visit?
 It’s helpful to be as specific as possible when considering your target audience and choosing an advertising platform.
 That way your ad dollars won’t go to waste.

 When creating your ad, you’ll want to consider what it is about your show that will entice your target audience to buy a ticket.
 What kind of value will it add to their lives?
-How does your show affirm their values?
+How does your show affirm or help them better understand their values?
 And how does your advertising reflect that?
 What kind of language are you using?
 What kind of colours are you using?
 All of these questions will inform the way you create your advertising materials.

-With the exception of radio advertising, most advertising platforms are highly visual and you’ve probably already heard the ‘Rule of 7’ that states that consumers have to see something seven times to remember it.
+With the exception of radio advertising, most advertising platforms are highly visual.
+If you don't already know about the ‘Rule of 7’, it asserts that consumers have to see something seven times to remember it.
 So consistency and quality across your advertising is important.
 Ads that are colourful and easy to read are often the most effective, while ads that are busy or look amateur can send a negative message about your show.
-It may be a worthwhile investment to hire a graphic designer if you have the resources, or looking at some online tutorials for easy photo editing software.
+It may be a worthwhile investment to hire a graphic designer if you have the resources, or look at some online tutorials for easy photo editing software.

 Consider what funding bodies, sponsors, and/or partners are also supporting your project.
 Before making your advertising material, make sure you're incorporating any additional necessary logos or acknowledgements to your materials.
 Often you will need to submit advertising/marketing materials in your final reports.

 This mostly refers to postcards and posters, which are often easy and affordable to produce.
 However, there are questions about how effective these materials are.
-Although costs can be low, you must also consider the time and energy used to distribute your posters and postcards, and after you leave a pile of postcards in a coffee shop or other community hub, there is no guarantee that anyone will pick up your postcards meaning that the rate of conversion (or the rate that your advertising dollars are being turned into ticket sales) can be low.
+Although costs can be low, you must also consider the time and energy used to distribute your posters and postcards.
+After you leave a pile of postcards in a coffee shop or other community hub, there is no guarantee that anyone will pick them up.
+The rate of conversion (the rate that your advertising dollars are being turned into ticket sales) can be low, especially if you've no metric in place for determining if a postcard or poster drove a ticket sale.
 However, there are some environments where posters and postcards are the norm.
 They are expected at Fringe Festivals and can be a valuable tool to leave with people after having a meaningful, face to face conversation about your show.
 Because Fringe festivals are so saturated, it can help to be individual and unique with your printed materials.
 Could your postcards be a different shape?
-Like a bookmark or a coaster?
+Functional, like a bookmark or a coaster?
 Could your posters have a silly, memorable saying on them?
 Anything that can make you stand out in any form of advertising can be an asset for you.

 Studies show that North Americans spend an average of eight to ten hours online each day, so it makes sense that there are an abundance of online advertising options that are accessible to almost anyone with a credit card.
 Google Adwords allows you to purchase advertising space on websites and place ads before Youtube videos, while Facebook, Instagram, and Twitter all have features allowing you to make your content more visible on social media.
 In all of these cases, you have the opportunity to target a specific demographic by choosing the location, age, sex, and interests of your audience.
 Another huge benefit to online advertising is that you have access to the analytic data, which lets you see how many people saw your content and in some cases, you only have to pay when someone clicks on your ad, meaning that none of your ad dollars go to waste.